nooges/lets-split-v2-case/README.md

 Ponoko
 ------
-I used Ponoko to have the case cut and used 3mm acrylic.
+I used Ponoko to have the case cut and used a P2 sized 3mm acrylic sheet.
 I included the .eps file here, because when I initially sent in the .svg file, they had an issue with sizing (due to SVG export issues with Adobe Illustrator), so I had to export as .eps for them.
+The kerf of the files was not set when designed (i.e. kerf = 0.0mm).
+I'll adjust the design files soon and will set a kerf of 0.15mm for use with Ponoko.

 Case Images
 -------------